SciKit-Surgery/PythonTemplate/README.rst

 Purpose
 ~~~~~~~
-Python Template is part of SNAPPY, a collection of software
+Python Template is part of `SNAPPY`_, a collection of software
 developed by the  `Wellcome EPSRC Centre for Interventional and Surgical Sciences`_.
-SNAPPY aims to support faster translation of advanced surgical
+`SNAPPY`_ aims to support faster translation of advanced surgical
-research from the bench to the bed side.
-SNAPPY does this by supporting and
+research from the bench to the bed side. `SNAPPY`_ does this by supporting and
 encouraging the development of small but well engineered software components that
 can;